BAE Systems Secures Contract to Upgrade Sting Ray Torpedo for the Royal Navy

 The Sting Ray Mod 2 upgrade aims to incorporate advanced technological features and expand deployment capabilities, ensuring the torpedo remains effective against emerging threats in the coming years.
 This development comes as the Royal Navy's heavyweight torpedo, Spearfish, has completed its mid-life upgrade and is being reintroduced into service with the Submarine Service.

-The enhancement of the Sting Ray torpedo signifies a strategic move by the UK to strengthen its maritime defense capabilities, ensuring the Royal Navy remains prepared to counter current and future threats effectively.
+The enhancement of the Sting Ray torpedo signifies a strategic move by the UK to strengthen its maritime defence capabilities, ensuring the Royal Navy remains prepared to counter current and future threats effectively.